This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Australia.

-Casual employees and employees terminated at the conclusion of a fixed term contract are not entitled to notice.
+Casual employees and employees whose employment ceases at the conclusion of a fixed term contract are not entitled to notice.

 Is it possible to pay monies out to a worker to end the employment relationship instead of giving notice?

-It is open to an employer let the employee work through their notice period, provide payment in lieu of notice or a combination of the two.
-If the employee does not wish to work out the notice period, an employer can agree to reduce the employee’s notice period.
-If the employer does not wish to reduce the notice period, the employee may resign and provide their minimum notice required to be given to the employer.
+Employers have the discretion to require an employee to work out their notice period or provide payment in lieu of notice or a combination of the two.
+If the employee does not wish to work out their full notice period, an employer can agree to reduce the employee’s notice period.

 An employer may choose to give more notice than required, however the employee is only obliged to work out the required minimum notice period.